Abdulrehmanba01/Abdulrehmanba01.github.io/index.md

     - contactInfo (It has phoneNumber object (phoneType, 10-digit phone number), emailAddress (string type), postAddr (addr1 (String type), city (String type), stateProv (String type), postalCode(String type)))
     - tinInfo is the object that contains the tinType (integer type of >= 0 and <=8), taxId which is a text identification number of string type.
     - diverseLicense is the object that contains licenseNum, stateProv parameters (both of string type) where the licenseNum is the driver's license number and stateProv is the state of issuence which is 2-digit state code.
-    - employmentHistory is the object that contains the organziation info object which further contains the employeer name (of string type)
+    - employmentHistory is the object that contains the organziation info object which further contains the employer name (of string type)

 **3. 'incomeInfo' Object Parameters**